Terms and Conditions

 6.1 The fees (Fees) for the Services, and any additional delivery or other charges is that set out in our rate card current at the date of the Order or such other price as we may agree in writing, and as notified to you at the start of Services commencing or through any subsequent increase being notified to you, with due notice.

-Services provided on All Bank Holidays, Christmas Eve, Christmas Day, Boxing Day, New Years Eve New Years Day, Good Friday and Easter Sunday are charged at 2.0 times the standard hourly.
+Services provided on All Bank Holidays, Christmas Eve, Christmas Day, Boxing Day, New Year’s Eve New Year’s Day, Good Friday, and Easter Sunday are charged at 2.0 times the standard hourly.

 6.2 We will review our fee rates from time to time and at least once a year in April.
 We may also review our fees in response to any unexpected change in the law which was not anticipated at the time of our annual review.

 We will give you written notice of any increase at least one month before the proposed date of the increase.
 If the increase is not acceptable to you, you must notify us in writing within two weeks of the date of our notice.
 After we receive your notice, we will have the right to terminate the Agreement by giving you two weeks’ written notice.
-If we don’t terminate the Agreement under this clause, the previous prices will continue to apply, and the proposed increase will not take effect.
+If we do not terminate the Agreement under this clause, the previous prices will continue to apply, and the proposed increase will not take effect.

 6.3 Our charges for the Services do not include costs that we agree with you for food or soft drinks for the Carer/Care Giver/Support Worker or any other costs that we agree with you for items that we supply to you or the costs of the Carer/ Care Giver/Support Worker accompanying you on any excursions (such as public transport, taxis, cinema, theatre, Cafés or meals/drinks out in the community).
 This will be your responsibility however, if there are reasonable charges incurred to the Carer/Care Giver/Support Worker, you will have to pay these costs in addition.
 We will itemise and invoice these agreed costs to you in accordance with clause 7.

-6.3.1 In the event you require a service that involves a Carer/Care Giver/Support Worker using their vehicle and mileage to complete the required service (such as prescription collection, shopping, errands etc) this is be itemised and invoiced to you in accordance to the rate card.
+6.3.1 In the event you require a service that involves a Carer/Care Giver/Support Worker using their vehicle and mileage to complete the required service (such as prescription collection, shopping, errands etc) this is be itemised and invoiced to you in accordance with the rate card.

 6.3.2 In the event the Carer/Care Giver/ Support Worker is required to carry out your weekly shopping, an agreed amount is to be paid weekly to the company.
 This will be itemised on your records for future reference.